rebelsky/check-designated-reviewers/README.md

 ## Instructions

-1. Download the list of volunteers from the Google sheet as a TSV.
+1. Download the list of volunteers from the Google survey results as a TSV.
 I tend to use `volunteers-YYYYMMDD-HHMM.tsv`

 2. Make sure that the submissions page on EasyChair includes the designated reviewer field.
 If not, click "click here to select which fields should be visible" and add the appropriate field.

-3. Download the list of submissions as an Excel file.
+3. Download the list of submissions from EasyChair as an Excel file.
    I tend to use `submissions-YYYYMMDD-HHMM.xlsx`

 4. Convert the Excel file to a TSV file.
 On a Mac, I find it better to use Numbers and "Export To TSV ...".
 Excel's Export to TSV seems to use a strange encoding that Python doesn't like.

-5. Pick a prefix to use for the created files.
+5. Pick a suffix to use for the created files.
 For example `YYYYMMDD-HHMM`.

 6. Run the program
 ```
-python3 dr.py SUBMISSIONS.tsv VOLUNTEERS.tsv PREFIX
+python3 dr.py SUBMISSIONS.tsv VOLUNTEERS.tsv SUFFIX
 ```

 7. Peruse the output
-   * PREFIX-matched.tsv contains the designated reviewers who matched
+   * matched-SUFFIX.tsv contains the designated reviewers who matched
-   * PREFIX-missing.tsv contains the designated reviewers who did not match
+   * missing-SUFFIX.tsv contains the designated reviewers who did not match
-   * PREFIX-none.tsv contains the papers with no designated reviewer
+   * none-SUFFIX.tsv contains the papers with no designated reviewer

 ## Followup activities

 1. Look through PREFIX-missing.tsv and re-check the results with the list of volunteers.

-2. For any missing volunteers, create letters.
-A sample letter can be found in the `letters` directory.
+2. For any missing volunteers, create and send letters.
+Sample letters can be found in the `letters` directory.
+(I'm working on a tool to help with creating the letters from the missing reviewers file).